|

 entertainment (DANCERS, POETS), etc, anything to make the dinner

-party seem long and drawn out. |
+party seem long and drawn out. | Tracto in

 longum convictu is a natural flashback since it is an ablative